alter5/citygo-backend-nodejs/README.md

 # Setup
+### Env file
-First, get a copy of the .env file
+  * First, get a copy of the .env file
     * This file contains environment variables, including the Google Maps and Unsplashed API keys
     * These variables are accessible from the config.js module for application-wide use

+### Install Node
-Then, install nvm and run the command "nvm install" and then "nvm use" Then, install all packages with "npm i"
+  * Install nvm and run the command "nvm install", and then "nvm use"
+  * Then, install all packages with "npm i"

+### Setting up PostgreSQL
-Install PostgreSQL with "sudo apt update" and then "sudo apt install postgresql postgresql-contrib" Start the server with "sudo service postgresql start" Then, enter the psql shell with "sudo -u postgres psql" Set a db password: "postgres=# \password"
+  * Install PostgreSQL with "sudo apt update" and then "sudo apt install postgresql postgresql-contrib"
+  * Start the server with "sudo service postgresql start"
+  * Then, enter the psql shell with "sudo -u postgres psql"
+  * Set a db password: "postgres=# \password"

+### Managing the database
-Once PostgreSQL is installed, use the following commands to manage the db: sudo service postgresql status for checking the status of your database. sudo service postgresql start to start running your database. sudo service postgresql stop to stop running your database.
+Once PostgreSQL is installed, use the following commands to manage the db:
+  * sudo service postgresql status for checking the status of your database.
+  * sudo service postgresql start to start running your database.
+  * sudo service postgresql stop to stop running your database.

+### Initializing the database
-Initalize the database by running the following script: npm run create_database
+Initalize the database by running the following script:
+  * npm run create_database

+### Start server
-Finally, start the server by running npm run dev
+Finally, start the server by running
+  * npm run dev